bleech/flynt-docs/content/guide/components/what-is-component.md

 Building components is a sustainable process, meaning every component you develop can be reused within a project, or in another; increasing your head-start with every new Flynt project.

+To quickly and easily build new components, we recommend using the [Flynt Yeoman Generator](https://github.com/flyntwp/generator-flynt).

 ## What is an area?
 Since components are self-contained, areas provide a way to stack our building-blocks together.
 An area is simply a location within a component where it is possible to add other components.